GSA-TTS/10x-website/reports/fy22-impact-report/02-in-review.md

 The problem?
 This situation burdens people in vulnerable situations.
 At a difficult time, they have to navigate complex governmental bureaucracies when they need help the most.

-We believe that saving people time—the hours it would take to navigate different agency web portals and FAQ pages— could let them do what they really want to do: grieve and recover during hard times.
+We believe that saving people time — the hours it would take to navigate different agency web portals and FAQ pages — could let them do what they really want to do: grieve and recover during hard times.
 If innovation might help reduce this burden, then it was worth a 10x investment.

 <span class="text-bold">In FY22, we're closing the project after four successful phases.</span> Through the BEARS project, 10x developed a benefits locator tool in beta that covers a loved one's death.
 We've handed off the tech stack and responsibility to our capable partners at USAGov.
 They will continue to scale the benefits locator tool into the future.